pubnub/pubnub-mcp-server/resources/sdk_docs/unity_files.md

 ```

 Parameters:
-- Channel (string, required): Target channel.
+- Channel (required, string): Channel for the file.
-- File (string | byte[]): Full path with filename, or file bytes.
-If passing bytes, set FileName.
+- File (string | byte[]): Full path with filename or byte array.
+If byte[], you must set FileName.
-- Texture (Texture2D | RenderTexture): Optional texture to send.
-When used, a Message with size and format is added automatically.
+- Texture (Texture2D | RenderTexture): Texture instance.
+When provided, a Message with size and format is auto-added.
-- FileName (string): Overrides default filename or required when sending bytes/texture.
+- FileName (string): Override default name or required when File is byte[].
-- Ttl (int): How long to store the message in channel storage.
+- Ttl (int): How long the message is stored in channel history.
 - ShouldStore (bool): Whether to store the published file message in history.
-- Message (string): Message to send along with the file.
+- Message (string): Message to send with the file.
-- Meta (Dictionary<string, object>): Metadata used for message filtering.
+- Meta (Dictionary<string, object>): For server-side filtering.
-- CustomMessageType (string): 3–50 char case-sensitive label.
-Alphanumeric, dashes -, underscores _.
-Cannot start with special characters or pn_/pn-.
+- CustomMessageType (string): 3–50 chars, case-sensitive alphanumeric; dashes/underscores allowed; cannot start with special chars or pn_/pn-.
 Examples: text, action, poll.
-- Execute (System.Action<PNFileUploadResult, PNStatus>): Callback.
+- Execute (System.Action): System.Action of type PNFileUploadResult.
 - ExecuteAsync: Returns Task<PNResult<PNFileUploadResult>>.

 Deprecated:
-- CipherKey: Deprecated.
-Configure the crypto module instead.
-If passed, it overrides the crypto module and uses legacy 128-bit encryption.
+- CipherKey parameter is deprecated.
+Configure the crypto module instead (/docs/sdks/unity/api-reference/configuration#cryptomodule).
+Passing CipherKey overrides the module and uses legacy 128-bit encryption.

 ### Sample code

 ```
 1

 ```

 ### Response